onyx144/Data-project-php-React/README.md

 # Data-project-php-React
-A litle task with one web file (File responsible for the front) and a php file (File responsible for the back)
+A litle task with one web file (File responsible for the front, calculation statistick) and a php file (File responsible for the back)